zmaril/d3.js-boilerplate/readme.md

 * Based on [HTML5 boilerplate](http://github.com/h5bp/html5-boilerplate).
 * Comes with d3, underscore, jquery-ui and MathJax already loaded in.
-* MathJax allows you to display latex as your labels (via foreignObjects).
+* MathJax allows you to use latex to create your labels (via foreignObjects).
 * Includes useful datasets, such as polygons for the world-countries and United States.
 * rm is your friend.
-Remove anything you don't need.
+Show no mercy.

 ## Contributing